Korean Spinach Side Dish (Sigeumchi Namul)

 Step 1.
 Blanch the spinach following the instructions above (step 1 and 2).
 Cut and place them in a mixing bowl.

 Step 2.
 Add gochujang, doenjang, garlic, sesame oil, and sesame seeds.
-Smear the Korean pastes together with your fingers to mix them first, then toss everything together to incorporate the seasoning into the spinach.
+Smear the Korean pastes with your fingers and toss with the spinach to incorporate the seasoning.
 Watch my video tutorial as a reference.

-Each of these two spinach banchan goes with any Korean main dishes and any Asian dishes as well.
-Here are a few of my favorites:
+Spinach banchan pairs well with a variety of Korean main dishes and other Asian main dishes.
+Here are some of my personal favorites:

 Store in a container in the refrigerator for up to 1 week.
 You can serve them chilled right out of fridge.
 Do not freeze.
 This dish doesn’t freeze well.

-This post was first published in Feb, 2012 and has been updated with additional write-up, images, and a video.
+I first published this post in Feb, 2012 and have since updated it with additional write-up, images, and a video.

 Ingredients